phoenixframework/phoenix/README.md

 ###Welcome to the Proto-Phoenix-Guides!

-This is the very beginning of what will become the actual Phoenix Guides.
-The material here is clearly in a very early stage of development.
-It's not formatted.
-It's incomplete.
+This is the workspace for what will become the actual Phoenix Guides.
+The material here is in an early stage of development.
+The formatting is minimal.
+The coverage is incomplete.
 There may be factual errors.
-But it is something.
+But it is something, and it is available now.

-Since this repo is now public, those of you who have experience with Phoenix can contribute what you have learned.
-Please do!

-#####Note:
+Phoenix is moving fast.
+Those of us who have contributed to these guides are doing our best to keep up with the changes.
+Wherever possible, we have noted differences between what works on the master branch and what works on the latest stable release.
+Still, we may miss things.

+The good news is, we love pull requests!
+Please do submit additions or corrections.
+The guides will be better for us all.

+#####In Case You Were Wondering:

-The goofy 'A_filename' format is intended to roughly show the order the guides should appear when there is actual navigation.
-Unlabeled files don't have a place in line just yet.
+The non-standard 'A_filename' format is intended to roughly show the order the guides should appear when there is a site with actual navigation.